theanaoliveira/AuditLog/README.md

 # Getting Started
 Sample:

-Create a domain of type what you need, and create a mirror of that, to save a history on your database.
+Create a domain type according to your requirements, and create a mirror of that, to save a history on your database.

 Example:

-I have a Person domain, and a PersonHistory:
+I have a "Person" and a "PersonHistory" domain:

 ```c#
 using System;